ArtHitParade

 His favorite subject is the light of the Mediterranean landscape.
 Critics and collectors have trouble following him, and he comes thinking that only the bright sun of the South enables to view his work in acceptable conditions.

 His passionate love for Jeanne will be fatal to the balance of his family and himself.
 In 1954, on a large oil on canvas, 97 x 146 cm, Jeanne is naked, lying on her back.
-But is she Jeanne, or only his desire?
+But is she Jeanne, or only his desire ?
 The skin is full of bright colors, like the Sicilian light in the memory of the artist.
 The arms form a strange protective gesture.

 This is a pathetic nude, and that love is impossible.
 Jeanne soon tired of Nicolas, and he committed suicide.
 He was 41.

-2018 SOLD for $ 10.6M including premium
+2018 SOLD for $ 10.6M by Christie's

 Their confrontation of black with other colors is almost simultaneous, around 1958.
 Soulages develops special tools to reveal color through black.
 Like Pollock, he works with his canvas laid flat on the floor of his studio.